d2718/dumb-cgi/README.md

     meaningfully be converted to UTF-8, then this crate is too dumb for your use case.

+  * Its intended use case is server-side CGI programs only.
+It supports _reading_ requests, but not making them, and only supports the parts of the HTTP-verse directly related to reading and parsing CGI requests.

 ## To Do

   * More stress testing.
-  * Handle GET requests more intentionally; specifically, parse the query string.
+  * ~~Handle GET requests more intentionally; specifically, parse the query string.~~ done in v 0.4.0
   * Perhaps implement a `Response` type to make writing responses easier.